deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ## Channels

 A concurrent program is structured into independent pieces that we have to coordinate.
 To make that work, we need some form of communication.
 There're several ways to achieve that with C#.
-In this article, we'll explore the `System.Threading.Channels` (currently a [NuGet package](https://www.nuget.org/packages/System.Threading.Channels/)) which provides an API, analogous to Go's built in channel primitive.
+In this article, we'll explore the `System.Threading.Channels` (currently a [NuGet package](https://www.nuget.org/packages/System.Threading.Channels/)) which provides an API, analogous to Go's built-in channel primitive.

-A channel is a data structure which allows one thread to communicate with another thread.
-By commucate, we mean sending and receiving data in a first in first out (FIFO) order.
-This is how we create a channel:
+A channel is a data structure that allows one thread to communicate with another thread.
+By communicate, we mean sending and receiving data in a first in first out (FIFO) order.
+That's how we create a channel:

 ```csharp
 Channel<string> ch = Channel.CreateUnbounded<string>();
 ```

-`Channel` is a static class which exposes several factory methods for creating channels. `Channel<T>` is a data structure that supports reading and writing.
+`Channel` is a static class that exposes several factory methods for creating channels. `Channel<T>` is a data structure that supports reading and writing.
 That's how we write asynchronously to a channel:

 ```csharp
 await ch.Writer.WriteAsync("My first message");